 All about Nissin Ippudo Hakata Tonkotsu Instant Ramen

 Nonetheless, I hadn’t seen one of my favorite cup ramens of that kind being sold for a while.
-But at last, a few days ago I found the instant ramen bowl in my go-to 7 Eleven, so I grabbed it.
+But at last, a few days ago, I found the instant ramen bowl lined up in my go-to 7 Eleven.

 Ippudo Instant Ramen from Nissin

 What I bought in that 7-eleven is the pictured Nissin Ippudo “Aka-Maru (赤丸: red circle)” “Shin-Aji (新味: new taste)” “Hakata Tonkotsu (博多とんこつ: Hakata-style pork bone broth ramen)” instant noodle soup.

 As you may know, Hakata Ippudo is one of the most popular, best-recognized Japanese ramen restaurant chains specializing in Hakata-style Tonkotsu ramen.

 Ippudo’s original ramen shop was opened in 1985 in Chuo Ward, Fukuoka City.
 Their Tonkotsu ramen is characterized by deep-tasting, flavorful pork bone broth and homemade noodles developed with lots of research.